telecobazar/programming/README.md

 - LongCircumference: Calculate the length of the circumference
 - EcuaDos: Make a second degree equation
 - ParImpar: This program difference which numbers are even and which are odd
+- LinuxFunTerminal: Simply certain commands that do something fun.
+For this we will need to install certain packages that you will soon find in this folder in a text

 ## C
 - Hello World: A simple program that print "Hello World"